 You can buy tickets online from several different sellers, including English Heritage, where you’ll also find the latest prices and opening times.
 There are various opening times and certain rules that apply when visiting Stonehenge, so check before you go.

 If you’re visiting more than one English Heritage site in Britain, you might want to become a member.
 That way, you can enjoy unlimited access to hundreds of historic places for yourself and up to 6 children for one low annual cost.
-From majestic castles to historic houses, there’s so much to explore with your membership.
+From majestic castles to historic houses, such as Osborne House, there’s so much to explore with your membership.

 The winter solstice sees the sun setting in a similar formation, and pagan druids lead a gathering of worship.
 Entry to these seasonal events must be bought separately to a regular entry ticket.